web-engineering/web-engineering-textbook/source/dependencies.md

 But sometimes the libraries we use in our dynamic languages use other code originally written in c or c++.

 The image processing library `imagemagick` is a good example.
-If you want to use the ruby gem [rmagick](https://rubygems.org/gems/rmagick/versions/2.15.4) to edit images you will find that to install the gem, you first need to install the program and the library "ImageMagick".
+If you want to use the ruby gem [rmagick](https://rubygems.org/gems/rmagick/versions/2.15.4) or the npm package [easyimage](https://www.npmjs.com/package/easyimage) to edit images  you will that they deplend on the library "ImageMagick" which is writen in [C](https://github.com/ImageMagick/ImageMagick/tree/master/MagickCore).

 You do this using apt or brew or
 [the windows installer with dynamic link libraries](http://www.imagemagick.org/script/binary-releases.php#windows).